 Loading Stack -

 0 images remaining

 Contrast enhanced CT images at the level of the diaphram and above show a filling defect in the inferior vena cava and right atrium of the heart.

 Thrombophlebitis is a common complication among patients with malignancies due to altered coagulation.
 About 5-15% of patients with lower extremity thrombophlebitis develop IVC thrombosis as well.
-Limited information and follow up of this case prevents us from distinguishing between thrombosis of the IVC with extension into the right antrium and tumor extension into the IVC.
-Common tumors that extend into the IVC include renal cell carcinoma, adrenal neuroblastoma, Wilms tumor and sarcomas which may arise directly from the wall of the IVC such as a leiomyosarcoma.
+Limited information and follow up of this case prevents us from distinguishing between thrombosis of the IVC with extension into the right atrium and tumour extension into the IVC.
+Common tumours that extend into the IVC include renal cell carcinoma, adrenal neuroblastoma, Wilms tumour, and sarcomas which may arise directly from the wall of the IVC e.g. leiomyosarcoma.